i4Ds/STIXCore/docs/pipelineconfiguration.rst

 Run the 'daily' pipeline
 ************************

 Some data products are not generated event based on incoming new TM data but once each day.
-This dayli pipline reads and writes (also log data) into the same directories as the event base pipeline.
+This dayli pipeline reads and writes (also log data) into the same directories as the event base pipeline.
 Also the generated FITS files might get picked up for publishing to to SOAR later on.

 ```
 # run the daily pipeline